-Corporate and regulatory compliance may not be the most exciting business concepts, but your company cannot run without some level of compliance.
+Corporate and regulatory compliance may not be the most exciting business concept, but your company cannot run without some level of compliance.
+Violations of the various corporate policies, regulatory policies, laws, and accreditation requirements can all have a negative impact on your organization, from fines and penalties to lawsuits and even criminal charges.

-But ethics and compliance training is important, and it’s been shown to be a worthwhile business practice.
+But ethics and compliance training are important, and it’s been shown to be a worthwhile business practice.
 As the Association of Corporate Counsel points out:

 An organization’s commitment to its compliance program and training plan can yield economic benefits.
 One study found that for every dollar allocated to an organization’s compliance budget, on average, “damages, settlements, and fines [decreased] by $1.37.”